 With Facebook’s privacy and data settings under fire, you would have thought this to have been taken as a serious and important moment in the history of Social Media.

 With Zuckerberg perched upon a booster seat, and a constant look of eerie detachment etched on his face, the Facebook mogul hadn’t a chance in hell to escape the dreaded Twitter storm coming his way.

-Here are some of our personal favourites from the past two days:
+Here are some of our personal favourites from Mark Zuckerberg’s testimony.

 Almost feel bad for Zuckerberg.
 There’s no way he left that room full of old people without having to set up their wifi.